 Check out that pretty crimp job though!

-Not sure if it's a cornish pastry faux pas, but I definitely dipped these in ketchup for an extra oomph.
+Not sure if it's a cornish pastry faux pas, but I definitely dipped these in ketchup and chili oil for an extra oomph.

 Vibes: